choldgraf/textbook/_chapters/05/2/Ranges.md

 ---
-interact_link: notebooks/05/2/Ranges.ipynb
+interact_link: chapters/05/2/Ranges.ipynb
-title: '5.2 Ranges'
+title: 'Ranges'
-permalink: 'chapters/05/2/Ranges'
+permalink: '/chapters/05/2/Ranges'
-previouschapter:
+prev_page:
-  url: chapters/05/1/Arrays
+  url: /chapters/05/1/Arrays
-  title: '5.1 Arrays'
+  title: 'Arrays'
-nextchapter:
+next_page:
-  url: chapters/05/3/More_on_Arrays
+  url: /chapters/05/3/More_on_Arrays
-  title: '5.3 More on Arrays'
+  title: 'More on Arrays'
-redirect_from:
-  - 'chapters/05/2/ranges'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 # Ranges